 I was eight years old when I first stepped into the orthodontist’s office.
-A man by the name of Dr. Delia promised that he would fix the catastrophe that was my mouth.
+An older doctor with kind eyes and a soft voice promised that he would fix the catastrophe that was my mouth.
 I had a significant overbite, a problematic jaw alignment, too many teeth for the size of my mouth and of course, they were crooked.
 I had it all, and I mean IT.
 ALL.
 It started with retainers, then came partial braces, then elastics, then the all elusive headgear, then full braces, then more retainers and finally, a small metal strip cemented to the back of my upper and lower front four teeth.
 This strip is still there and just the other day, the end popped off.
 (And for the record, those wires have SHARP edges!)

 For all of these reasons and more, I fell in love with Raina Telgemeier’s graphic novel, Smile.
 The story of her life in relation to her dental progress, Smile is more than just Raina’s childhood memories.
 It is a story of self-confidence, friendship, family and creating the person you want to be.
 I saw so much of my childhood self in Raina and literally hugged the book when I finished.
 I have said it before, and I will say it again: I only wish these kinds of books were available when I was young!
 Raina is your average kid, who likes video games, has crushes on boys at school and often feels like she doesn’t quite fit in.
 We were all there.